 What is Lupron Depot?
-It’s a drug that stops the production of Estrogen and other hormones that cause Endometrosis implants to grow, scar, and spread.
-It is also supposed to shrink any implants and adhesions that may still exist in my body since my surgery.
+It’s a drug that stops the production of Estrogen and other hormones that may cause Endometrosis implants to grow, scar, and spread.
+It may also supposed to shrink any implants and adhesions.
 What does that mean for my body?
 It throws me into temporary menopause, as well as other side effects.

 I am now in Month 3 (out of 6) of my treatment.
 Hopefully the worst of the side effects are over.
 During the first two months, I’d have weekly full body aches, so bad that I’d have to stay home from work.
 Every little joint and movement hurt horribly.
 Now in Month 3, the aches have seemingly ceased, but I still find myself completely exhausted, all of the time.
 I am quite … tearful, often, at the slightest things! (augh!)
 I now have extreme sensitivity to the sun, and have to constantly wear sunscreen and giant floppy sunhats.
 My EVERYTHING is dry (eyes, mouth, throat, skin, other…bits) and lotions, drops, and lube offer little solace.
 My sexual appetite has nearly vanished, which sucks!
 And when we do have intercourse, it has to be with a condom and lube (now that’s romantic…).
 I also suffer a bit of nausea every morning after taking my “Add Back” pill…And, yes, I do have hot flashes and night sweats.
 But the joyous side effect?
 I’ve finally stopped having my period (yay for Month 3!).
 And hopefully the Endo has either completely stopped it’s growth for now, or at least slowed down.